visioninhope/foundationallm/docs/setup-guides/vectorization/vectorization-concepts.md

 - Ensure that the Management API, Vectorization API and Vectorization Worker are configured and running.
 This is a one-time operation.
 For more details, see [Configuring vectorization](vectorization-configuration.md).
 - Create vectorization profiles.
 You can either reuse existing profiles or create new ones.
 For more details, see [Managing vectorization profiles](vectorization-profiles.md).
-- Submit vectorization requests to the Vectorization API.
+- Submit vectorization requests to the Management API.
 For more details, see [Triggering vectorization](vectorization-triggering.md).